teal-finance/emo/doc/go/README.md

 ## Force printing an event

-Sometimes, an non-error event should be still printed, even when the `Zone` is configured with `Zone.Print=false`.
+Sometimes, an non-error event should be still printed, even when the `Zone` is configured with `Zone.PrintAll=false`.
 In that case, the `P()` helper function can be used:

 ```go